 - 1. Remove Shaft Locking Pin #61 - 2.
 Set Ratio Control Knob in 'neutral', far right position - 3.
 Flip the Tiller back and forth.
-The tiller should move freely from side to side with only the slightest push.
-If it stops before going fully over, the problem can be either: - ➤ Bottom collar #26 is binding on Bottom bearing #25.
+It should move freely from side to side with only the slightest push.
+If it stops before going fully over, the problem can be either: - Bottom Collar #26 is binding on Bottom Bearing #25.
 There must be a hair of space between the two.
-Use a credit card to space apart. - ➤ Lower bracket is too close to the Bottom bearing.
+Use a credit card to space apart. - Lower bracket is too close to the Bottom Bearing.
 We suggest at least 2" (5 cm) of stainless shaft tube showing above the white or black lip of the bearing.